hellonearthis/100-days-of-code/log.md

 **Today's Progress**:  I got the bluetooth module wired and the coin cell battery didn't last long.
 I guess the overheads of blinking LED didn't help the low power mode.
 I also spent a bit of time writing some autohotkey scripts to make a boaring game less boaring.

+### Day 13: January 15, 2017

+**Today's Progress**:  Did more research into reducing the power of the bluetooth module.
+And spent more time writing some autohotkey scripts to make a boaring game less boaring.

+### Day 14: January 16, 2017

+**Today's Progress**:  More time spent on writing some autohotkey scripts to make a boaring game less boaring.